mbaumer/us_hep_funding/docs/_states/DE.md

 [DE-00](#DE-00)

 # DE -- Sen. Thomas Carper (D) and  Sen. Chris Coons (D)
+## Committees
+Thomas Carper is not on any of our key committees

+Chris Coons is the #5 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Chris Coons is the #10 Democrat on the Senate Committee on Appropriations

+Chris Coons is the #8 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

 ## HEP Grants
 ```
 In the past 5 years, this state has received: